 If we ask you to come back for review it is because your GP has decided that this course of action is best.

-We can do blood tests at any time except after 12 noon on Fridays.
+We can do blood tests at any time except after 11am on Fridays.

 If you require fasting bloods please fast for 12 hours before-hand and book an early appointment on the day.